maverickmath/ashuku/README.txt

 show
 ----
 Shows the statistics for the last 2 weeks.
-Takes the amount of days to show as an optional argument, like "show 42".
+Optionally, the first numerical argument will be interpreted as the amount of days to show, like "show 42".

 You can also specify the attributes you want to show, like "show 42 happiness" or just "show happiness".
 If you put a "-" in front of an attribute, it won't be shown, i.e. "show -happiness" shows everything but happines.

 undo
 ----